ratulparui/Digital_VLSI_SoC_Design_And_Planning/README.md

 - Then we type the follwing command in the tkcon window, according to the track file.

          grid  0.46um 0.34um 0.23um 0.17um
 - Now both input and output ports are placed at the intersection of the tracks.
-Now, 3 boxes are covered between the boundaries.
 ![5](https://github.com/ratulparui/Digital_VLSI_SoC_Design_And_Planning/assets/154420885/c6b1936d-25e6-4d50-962e-c65ede981d70)
 __________________________________________________________________________________________________________________________________________________
 <a name="sub-subsection-412"></a>